cyberrage-ananymus/Cyber-Defense-Shield/README.md

 ## Changelog

+### v1.3 (2026)
+- Added `--daemon` mode: runs detection continuously in the background instead of only via the interactive menu, on a configurable interval (see cyber-defense-shield.service for systemd deployment)
+- Added optional Telegram and Discord alerts, sent automatically when daemon mode finds something actionable (both off by default, stdlib-only, no new dependency)
+- Daemon mode intentionally only runs detection checks (IDS, suspicious IPs/processes/files) - it does not re-apply firewall/SSH/sudo hardening or run system updates automatically on a timer
+- SSH hardening is now idempotent (marker-guarded) and takes a one-time backup of the original sshd_config, validated with `sshd -t` before being applied
+- iptables rate-limiting rules are now checked with `iptables -C` before being added, preventing duplicate rules on repeated runs, and are persisted across reboots via netfilter-persistent/iptables-save
+- Sudo hardening, incoming-traffic monitoring, syslog analysis, and attack-pattern detection now perform real checks instead of placeholder output
+- Security reports now reflect live system state (firewall/SSH/ports/suspicious IPs) instead of a static checklist
+- Removed unused dependencies from requirements.txt (now only psutil, which is actually used)

 ### v1.2 (2026)
 - Rate limiting is now enforced per source IP (iptables hashlimit) instead of one shared global limit, so concurrent legitimate users no longer exhaust each other's allowance
 - SYN flood protection now also raises the SYN backlog size, giving legitimate traffic bursts more headroom before syncookies kick in